MicrosoftDocs/query-docs/query-languages/m/table-functions.md

 ---
 # Table functions

-These functions construct, convert, analyze, and manipulate table values.
+These functions create and manipulate table values.

 ## <a name="__toc295771314"></a>Table construction